cyruscyliu/llbic/README.md

 + The initial idea was inspired by [dr_checker](https://github.com/ucsb-seclab/dr_checker).
 + [port dr_checker to clang9](./doc/port-dr_checker-2-clang-9.md)
 + Check the [backgroud](./doc/backgroud.md) for WLLVM and LTO.

+## Contact

+If you have any problems, please fire issues!